Spencer, Elizabeth, September 12, 1979

 Biographical / Historical

-Elizabeth Spencer was born in Norfolk, VA in 1903.
-She taught elementary school for about 30 years.
-During this time, she was convinced to go to Japan with a friend, applying and getting accepted to work with Special Services, the entertainment branch of the U.S. Military.
-She received permission from the elementary school to go to Japan, arriving in 1948.
+Elizabeth Spencer was born in Norfolk, Virginia, in 1903.
+She taught elementary school for about 30 years in Norfolk.
+Around 1947, Spencer was convinced to go to Japan with a friend, applying and getting accepted to work with Special Services, the entertainment branch of the U.S. Military.
+Spencer received permission from the elementary school to go to Japan, arriving in 1948.
 She was assigned to work as the service club director at the Yokohama Club.
-They soon sent her to the Sugamo Prison where she worked with the American G.I.s guarding Japanese prisoners from the War Crime Trials.
-While there, she organized various performances to entertain the G.I.s, including a singing performance by Japanese school children during Christmas time.
+They soon sent her to the Sugamo Prison, where Spencer worked with the American G.I.s guarding Japanese prisoners from the War Crime Trials.
+While there, Spencer organized various performances to entertain the G.I.s, including a singing performance by Japanese school children during Christmas.
 She worked at the prison for 13 months before being transferred to another club.
-She was in Japan for a total of two years before coming back to the U.S., where she went back to teaching for two years, before retiring.
-After her retirement, she went to Alaska to work for the U.S. Army Alaska.
-Spencer remained there for two years from 1955-57.
+Spencer was in Japan for a total of two years before returning to the U.S., where she went back to teaching for an additional two years before retiring.
+After her retirement, Spencer went to Alaska to work for the U.S. Army Alaska.
+Spencer remained there for two years from 1955 to 1957.

 Library Details